Luang Prabang province: Geography

-Luang Prabang province, one of the provinces of Laos, covers an area of 16875 km2.
+Luang Prabang province covers an area of 16875 km2.
 The province borders Phongsaly province to the north, Vietnam to the northeast, Houaphanh province to the east, Xiangkhouang province to the southeast, Vientiane province to the south, Sainyabuli province to the southwest, and Oudomxay province to the west.
-The capital is on a narrow peninsula that bisects the conjunction of the Mekong River, flowing south along the west side of the city, and the Nam Khan, a tributary of the Mekong that flows from the east but angles north just before the confluence of the two rivers.
-The tip of the peninsula is the site of a wat that was frequented by the royal family when it resided there, and is still a site of devotion for local Buddhists as well as tourists.
-In the center of the peninsula is a hill, Phousi, which despite the constrained scale of the city, is 150 m high.
+The capital is on a peninsula that bisects the conjunction of the Mekong River, flowing south along the west side of the city, and the Nam Khan, a tributary of the Mekong that flows from the east but angles north just before the confluence of the 2 rivers.
+The tip of the peninsula is the site of a wat that was frequented by the royal family when it resided there, and is a site of devotion for local Buddhists and tourists.
+In the center of the peninsula is a hill, Phousi, which is 150 m high.
 Stairs lead to a shrine and an overlook of the city and the rivers.

 Protected areas

 The 60,070 hectare Phou Louey Massif Important Bird Area (IBA) is in the Nam Et-Phou Louey National Biodiversity Conservation Area (NBCA).
 The IBA is in the provinces of Luang Prabang and Houaphanh.
 It sits at an elevation of 700–1800 m.
 The habitat contains mixed deciduous forest, semi-evergreen forest, lower montane evergreen forest, upper montane evergreen forest, and secondary grassland.
-Notable avifauna include beautiful nuthatch Sitta formosa, Blyth's kingfisher Alcedo hercules, rufous-necked hornbill Aceros nipalensis, and yellow-vented warbler Phylloscopus cantator.
+Avifauna include beautiful nuthatch Sitta formosa, Blyth's kingfisher Alcedo hercules, rufous-necked hornbill Aceros nipalensis, and yellow-vented warbler Phylloscopus cantator.